People get dogs for a variety of reasons. Some want a lap warmer, while others want a companion for their kids.

 Most intimidating dogs exhibit the following characteristics:

 Consider, for example, pit bulls – one of the smallest breeds to make our list below.
-Part of the reason these dogs appear so intimidating – aside from the myths that surround this species – is the combination of their square head, big ‘ol mouth and shoulders that look strong enough to do one-armed pushups.
+Part of the reason these dogs appear so intimidating (aside from the myths surrounding the breed) is the combination of their square heads, big ‘ol mouths, and shoulders that look strong enough to do one-armed pushups.

-A dog with a rough and tough bark will be enough to make any potential intruder turn tail and run – even if the dog is deep down a big softy.
+A dog with a rough and tough bark will be enough to make any potential intruder turn tail and run.
+Generally, the bigger the dog, the deeper the bark.
+This means that mastiffs, Danes, and other giant breeds tend to make some of the most menacing sounds.

 Have you ever noticed how an 8-pound Chihuahua can make a 200-pound grown man jump back?
 That’s the power of bluff, bluster, and swagger.
 And while a Chihuahua who weighs as much as a gallon of milk can occasionally intimidate jumpy foes, a 95-pound Rottweiler could probably intimidate a rhinoceros.